Monday, 14 November 2016

 In 1819 William Cobbett, a British radical, took Paine’s remains back to England for a proper burial. (image)

 During the 19th century, Paine and his works helped inspire progressive movements in Britain and America.
 He is remembered fondly in the town of Lewes, Sussex.
 There is even a Rights of Man pub.
-Drop in for a pint when in town and toast the memory of Tom Paine, a friend to mankind.
+Drop in for a pint or two when in town and toast the memory of Tom Paine, a true friend to mankind.

 Lewes, Sussex